-1. Agrichemicals/Pesticides We support:
+1. Agrichemicals/Pesticides

-- Increased research and labeling for minor-use pesticide registrations; - The continued use of approved pesticides and/or related products until conclusive scientific evidence proves there is an unacceptable risk; and - Compliance with federally approved label instructions absolving farmers or commercial applicators from liability claims of environmental pollution.
+- 1. Increased research and labeling for minor-use pesticide registrations; - 2.
+The labeled use of approved pesticides and/or related products until conclusive scientific evidence proves there is an unacceptable risk; and - 3.
+Compliance with federally approved label 11 instructions absolving farmers or commercial 12 applicators from liability claims of environmental 13 pollution.
+14 15

-- Establishment of zones of agricultural land in which any kind of legal application or storage of agricultural chemicals is curtailed without sound, scientifically validated evidence to warrant curtailment; and - Fumigant buffer zone limitations proposed by the EPA without research giving substantial evidence that current practices are negatively affecting bystanders.
+- 16 1.
+Establishment of zones of agricultural land in which any kind of legal application or storage of agricultural chemicals is curtailed without sound, scientifically validated evidence to warrant 19 20 curtailment: and 21 - 2.
+Fumigant buffer zone limitations proposed by the EPA without research giving substantial evidence that current practices are negatively affecting bystanders.

-2. Commodity Diseases We support:
+2. Commodity Diseases

-- 1. The quarantine of all sources of the potato wart virus; - Active research and the dissemination of information to all interested parties related to rhizomania and urge that any imposed restrictions be based on scientific data; - 3.
-The rewrite of the Idaho Plant Pest Act to include language to protect growers from being subject to unnecessary search and seizure without probable cause, and advanced warning to enter premises; - 4.
-A federal and state PCN (Pale Cyst Nematode) program that is based on good science, stakeholder participation, and minimal impact to grower operations; and - 5.
-The Idaho State Department of Agriculture doing all within its power to prohibit the importation of Anthracnose virus into Idaho.
+- 1. The guarantine of all sources of the potato wart virus: - 2.
+Active research and the dissemination of information to all interested parties related to rhizomania and urge that any imposed restrictions be based on scientific data: - 3.
+A federal and state PCN (Pale Cyst Nematode) program that is based on good science, stakeholder participation, and minimal impact to grower operations; and - 4.
+The Idaho State Department of Agriculture doing all within its power to prohibit the importation of Anthracnose virus into Idaho - 40 41 42